 Many pet owners don’t realise their cat has sunburn or solar dermatitis and mistake them for other skin disorders such as allergies.
 Just as with other burns, sunburn can be graded according to the severity of the burn.

-The burns have extended to all layers of skin and possibly the underlying tissue.
+- The burns have extended to all layers of skin and possibly the underlying tissue.
 Hair loss has occurred and the affected area may be white.
-If the nerves have been destroyed, there will be no pain.
+There will be no pain if the nerves have been destroyed.

 Over time, prolonged sun exposure can lead to chronic damage to the skin, dermatitis becomes progressively worse each summer until persistent ulceration and squamous cell carcinoma can eventually develop.
 Symptoms include: